Mount Pangrango

 Mount Pangrango is a dormant stratovolcano located in the Sunda Arc of West Java, Indonesia.
-The mountain formed by a subduction zone on the southern coast of Java facing the Indian Ocean.
+The mountain is formed by a subduction zone on the southern coast of Java as part of the Sunda Plate facing the Australian Plate which contains the Indian Ocean.
 It is located about 80 km south of Jakarta, the capital of Indonesia.

-It has the height of 3,026 m.
-Its peak is called Mandalawangi.
+It has a height of 3,026 m.
+Its peak is called Mandalawangi, which forms a tripoint border between Bogor, Cianjur and Sukabumi Regency.
 The mountain is located northwest of Mount Gede in the vicinity of Gunung Gede Pangrango National Park.

 Name

 The origin of the name Pangrango is speculated to be from two ancient Sundanese words pang and rango which means "That which huffs and puffs", referring to the past volcanic activity of this mountain.

 Geography

-The Mandalawangi peak of the mountain is a tripoint where the borders of Bogor, Cianjur and Sukabumi Regencies meet.
-It is the second highest mountain in West Java after Mount Cereme.
-Mount Pangrango ranked 26th of the Ribus of Indonesia with topographic prominence of 2,426 m.
-The mountain is clearly seen from Bogor and Sukabumi, while it is slightly obscured by the neighboring Mount Gede if seen from Cianjur.
-On a very clear day it can be seen from Jakarta.
+The Mandalawangi peak of the mountain is a tripoint where the borders of Bogor, Cianjur, and Sukabumi Regencies meet.
+It is the second-highest mountain in West Java after Mount Cereme.
+Mount Pangrango ranked 26th of the Ribus of Indonesia with a topographic prominence of 2,426 m.
+The mountain is seen from Bogor and Sukabumi, while it is slightly obscured by the neighboring Mount Gede if seen from Cianjur.
+On a very clear day, it can be seen from Jakarta.